Network Address Translation

 NAT substitutes the local address on a packet with a global address that is routable on the destination network.

 By default, NAT is not required.
-If you want to enforce a NAT policy that requires hosts on a higher security interface (inside) to use NAT when communicating with a lower security interface (outside), you can enable NAT control (see the nat-control command).
+If you want to enforce a NAT policy that requires hosts on a higher security interface (inside) to use NAT when communicating with a lower security interface (outside), you can enable NAT control.

 Some of the benefits of NAT include the following: